How is nuclear energy created? How does it work?

 What kind of resources does nuclear energy require?
 With this in mind, is it worth the effort and the investment to acquire nuclear energy?

 Nuclear power requires a lot of uranium to make the fuel, and it produces a lot of radioactive waste in the process.
 Building and constructing reactors requires a lot of steel, concrete, and rare earth metals; there is a large carbon emissions footprint associated with just the construction of nuclear power plants.

 There is also the question of what to do with nuclear reactor sites once they close down.
-These reactor sites become highly contaminated with radioactive and chemical waste and byproducts.
+These reactor sites become highly contaminated with radioactive and chemical wastes and byproducts.
 After they shut down, the equipment must be dismantled and the heavily contaminated and radioactive steel, concrete, machinery, clothing, etc., is removed to be “disposed of.”

 Frequently, the government and energy companies are looking for places to dump radioactive waste.
-These dump sites often times end up in communities of color or indigenous communities specifically targeted due to their lack of political power.
+These dump sites often times end up in communities of color or Indigenous communities specifically targeted due to their relatively lower political power.
+This is yet another instance of institutional racism and settler colonialism.

 How much of a difference would it make if we were to eliminate nuclear energy?

 You wouldn’t notice a difference.
 That’s been proven repeatedly.
 There have been over 30 nuclear power plants that have closed across the country over the last 30 years; not once have the lights flickered as a result.

 What we’re seeing more increasingly is that nuclear plants are closing and being replaced with renewable energy sources and energy efficiencies, significantly reducing the environmental impact.